 Phillip H. Buchanan

-Phil was named senior philanthropic counsel for Duke University in July 2016, after serving as the assistant vice president for Gift Planning since 2008.
-He joined Duke in January 2002 as the director of planned giving.
-Phil also has served as president of Duke University Philanthropies, Inc. since 2006 and formerly as vice president from 2004-2006.
-He is an attorney and his primary focus at Duke involves helping donors and their professional advisors understand and consider charitable gifts that require some measure of tax, legal or financial planning.
-Phil’s work includes charitable gift and tax issues related to estates, trusts, life income gifts such as charitable gift annuities and charitable remainder trusts, real estate, closely held companies, partnerships, IRD assets and other complex gift arrangements.(more…)
+Phil retired as senior philanthropic counsel for Duke University in April 2021, after serving in the role since July 2016.
+Phil joined Duke in January 2002 as the director of planned giving and was named assistant vice president for Gift Planning in 2008.
+Phil also served as president of Duke University Philanthropies, Inc. since 2006 and formerly as vice president from 2004-2006.
+He is an attorney and his primary focus at Duke involved helping donors and their professional advisors understand and consider charitable gifts that require some measure of tax, legal or financial planning.
+Phil’s work included charitable gift and tax issues related to estates, trusts, life income gifts such as charitable gift annuities and charitable remainder trusts, real estate, closely held companies, partnerships, IRD assets and other complex gift arrangements.(more…)

 Assistant Director of Marketing and Communications